 LLPs have to furnish the firm’s PAN, LLP agreement, PAN, and identity proofs of all the partners.

-For Pvt Ltd Company/ Public Ltd Company Banks ask for the following documents:
+While opening a current account for Pvt Ltd or Ltd companies the Banks ask for the following documents:

 A Certificate of Incorporation